 Ripping Off Consumers To Benefit Shareholders

-To my mind there is a clear villain in this piece.
+To my mind, there is a clear villain in this piece.
 Pay for performance metrics are certainly part of the story but they only incentivize people to do what the firm sets as the targets.
 The real villain is the simplistic idea that firms are there only to maximize shareholder value.
 The company seemed to incentivize the executives to try to maximize shareholder value by ripping off vulnerable customers.
-It is pretty despicable but it is logical consequence of Milton Friedman’s argument that this is all that firms are for.
+It is pretty despicable but it is a logical consequence of Milton Friedman’s argument that this is all that firms are for.
 Friedman did put in a caveat into his argument about ethics but I see this as an ethical joker, see Friedman’s Ethical Joker.
-In Friedman’s theory what should not be done for reasons of ethics is unspecified and so seems just like a get out of jail free card if the political pressure becomes too hot.
+In Friedman’s theory what should not be done for reasons of ethics is unspecified and so seems just like a get-out-of-jail-free card if the political pressure becomes too hot.

 The point is that, to my mind, it wasn’t the use of metrics per se that caused a problem.
-Instead it was the ideology that said preying on vulnerable customers was the fiduciary responsibility of the executives.
+Instead, it was the ideology that said preying on vulnerable customers was the fiduciary responsibility of the executives.
 The executives did what the firm wanted them to do.
-In that sense the performance metrics did their job as part of an incentive system.
+In that sense, the performance metrics did their job as part of an incentive system.
 It was just the definition of performance the company used that was a problem.
-(Rather than the metrics measuring performance).
+(Rather than the metrics that measured performance).
 Still what actually happened isn’t really my point in this post.
-Instead I want to discuss Muller’s use of evidence.
+Instead, I want to discuss Muller’s use of evidence.

 Muller’s Use Of Anecdotal Evidence Is Problematic

 Muller wants to argue that performance metrics caused the problem so he tells us that:

 When Bresch took charge as CEO [Jan 2012], the stock price stood at $22Muller, 2018, page 141